DiorAdam/linux_sys_prog_SG8/README.md

-A small discord app using a client/server architecture, multithreading and synchronization methods of the linux API.
+A small messaging app using a client/server architecture, multithreading and synchronization methods of the linux API.

 ## Run:
 To run the app execute the following commands in the root folder: